DanishRay/Hantavirus_Simulation_Test/Hantavirus_Behaving_Simulation/README.md

 # Hantavirus Behavior Simulation

-This repository contains a technical simulation focused on the movement and infection patterns of the Hantavirus at a cellular level.
+This sub-repository contains a technical simulation focused on the movement and infection patterns of the Hantavirus at a cellular level.
 The project models how the virus interacts with healthy cells and spreads within a controlled tissue environment.

 ## Project Scope